Skip to main content

 Knoxville Symphony Orchestra – Knoxville, Tennessee

 Knoxville Symphony Orchestra is the longest continually performing symphony orchestra in the Southeast.
-The company, founded in 1935, performs more than 200 concerts throughout the season at local schools, the iconic Bijou Theatre and Knoxville Museum of Art.
+The company, founded in 1935, performs dozens of concerts throughout the season at local venues, the iconic Bijou Theatre and Knoxville Museum of Art.
 Knoxville is also home to the Knoxville Jazz Orchestra, a 17-piece big band ensemble, and Knoxville Opera.

 Ornate interior of the Tennessee Theatre, one of the Knoxville Symphony Orchestra’s venues